18th Century and Earlier Decorative Boxes

 Located in Brescia, IT

-One of the distinctive characteristics of Venetian Baroque and Rococo furniture is the skilful use of lacquers.
+One of the distinctive characteristics of Venetian Baroque and Rococo furniture and decorative objects is the skilful use of lacquers.
 Lacquer is a natural resin that was very rare in the past, imported from the East and used to create smooth and colored surfaces on furniture, ready to be finely decorated with refined floral designs or exotic animals.

 Venetian artisans became masters in lacquer processing which required time and patience because it was made with many steps.